 The good news: Several cruise lines with U.S.-flagged, small ships (perfectly sized for private charter) may still be able to operate in Alaska this year.
 They typically operate from Alaskan homeports and do not need to rely on Canadian ports of call in order to satisfy cabotage laws.
 So now is the time to plan your great adventure in America’s “last frontier”!

 Safe Cruising in the Great Outdoors

 All ships ready to cruise in Alaska have new Health & Safety Protocols in place onboard and shoreside to protect their guests, crew, and the communities you visit.
+All cruise lines now require proof of negative COVID-19 tests within 72 hours of embarkation, and many cruise lines also require that guests be vaccinated.
 So you can sail worry-free to Alaska’s wide-open spaces with your group of family, friends, or business colleagues.

 To give you an idea of the variety of experiences that await you, we’ve selected four unique ships & Alaskan voyages.
 Since they are U.S.-flagged ships, they are not affected by the Canada cruise ban.
 And all are ideal for private charter.

 PLEASE NOTE: Due to COVID-19, ships, itineraries, and sailing dates are subject to change without notice.